NamuliBrenda/alx-pre_course/README.md

 My first readme
-An update has been made to the REAM me file.
+An update has been made to the READ me file.